fkaufman-asym/ras-passport-example/README.md

-# NIH RAS GA4GH Passport Repackaging, GA4GH DRS Passport, and Mututal SSL Authentication Examples
+# NIH RAS GA4GH Passport Prototyping

+This repo was created to prototype the following:

+* Repackaging and signing a RAS GA4GH Passports, see [original repo](https://github.com/broadinstitute/ras-passport-example) by Nicole B
+* Demonstrating how to POST a JWT passport to access a GA4GH DRS endpoint
+* Demonstrating how a client/DRS server can be secured with mutual SSL Authentication

 ## Repackaging NIH RAS GA4GH Passport into a Broad GA4GH Passport